Tribler/Dollynator/README.rst

 - Gossip learning protocol using IPv8 overlay: enable collective learning by sharing QTable updates with a secure message authentication
 - QTable for VPN selection: learn which VPN works the best and which VPS providers ignore DMCA notices and thus do not require VPN
+- Market strategies based on other financial analysis' (i.e: other moving averages may be interesting)
 - Market strategy based on deep learning
 - Explore additional sources of income: Bitcoin donations, torrent seeding...